 Recycling is the right thing to do, can save your business money and it’s also the law.
-Minneapolis passed a commercial recycling ordinance in 2011.
+Minneapolis passed a commercial recycling ordinance in 2011 and a multifamily recycling ordinance in 1991.
 Furthermore, the State of Minnesota passed a law mandating commercial recycling in 2014.
 The commercial recycling law is effective January 1, 2016 and more information on who is required to comply can be found on their Recycling at your business webpage.

 Saves Natural Resources & Energy:

 It takes 95% less energy to recycle aluminum than it does to make it from raw materials.
 Making recycled steel saves 60%, recycled newspaper 40%, recycled plastics 70%, and recycled glass 40%.
 These savings far outweigh the energy created as by-products of incineration and landfilling.

 Each ton (2000 pounds) of recycled paper can save 17 trees, 380 gallons of oil, three cubic yards of landfill space, 4000 kilowatts of energy, and 7000 gallons of water.
 This represents a 64% energy savings, a 58% water savings, and 60 pounds less of air pollution!

 Public sector investment in local recycling programs pays great dividends by creating private sector jobs.
 For every job collecting recyclables, there are 26 jobs in processing the materials and manufacturing them into new products.